-- 2.1.
-One of the key ambitions at South Kesteven District Council is to build on, and celebrate, the rich heritage and culture of the District.
+- 2.1 One of the key ambitions at South Kesteven District Council is to build on, and celebrate, the rich heritage and culture of the District.
 The contribution historic areas make to quality of life is widely recognised.
 There are currently 48 conservation areas in South Kesteven.
 Conservation Areas are a link to the past that can provide a sense of continuity and stability and have the reassurance of the familiar which can provide a point of reference in a rapidly changing world.
-The way building traditions and settlement patterns provide local distinctiveness can deliver a catalyst for regeneration and inspire well-designed new development which brings economic and social benefits valued by everyone. - 2.2.
+The way building traditions and settlement patterns provide local distinctiveness can deliver a catalyst for regeneration and inspire well-designed new development which brings economic and social benefits valued by everyone.

+- 2.2.
 The Planning (Listed Buildings and Conservation Areas) Act 1990 ("the Act") requires local planning authorities to draw up and publish proposals for the preservation and enhancement of conservation areas in their districts.
 Such areas are defined as "areas of special architectural or historic interest, the character of appearance of which it is desirable to preserve or enhance". - 2.3.
-The National Planning Policy Framework (NPPF) advises that heritage assets should be conserved in a manner appropriate to their significance (paragraph 195).
+The National Planning Policy Framework (NPPF) advises that heritage assets should be conserved in a manner appropriate to their significance (paragraph 202).
 The guidance goes on to state that local planning authorities should ensure that a conservation area justifies such status because of its special architectural or historic interest, and that the concept of conservation is not devalued through the designation of areas that lack special interest. - 2.4.
 Conservation area appraisals identify the special qualities of a conservation area.
 The accompanying Management Plans set out how the conservation area can be improved, along with local priorities for enhancements.
 Conservation area appraisals seek to manage positive change within a designated conservation area, and its setting. - 2.5.
 Conservation area appraisals contribute towards the Council achieving its priorities as set out in the Corporate Plan.
 A key ambition of the Plan is to 'celebrate and promote the strong heritage and rich culture of South Kesteven'. - 2.6.
 The South Kesteven Local Plan Policy EN6: The Historic Environment seeks to protect and enhance heritage assets and their settings.
-The Policy requires development proposals to take into account Conservation Area Appraisals, where these have been taken into account.
+The Policy requires development proposals to take into account Conservation Area Appraisals, where these have been taken into account. - 2.7.
+By deciding to designate the Conservation Area, the Council would be setting the boundaries of the Conservation Area; this is defined on a map at Appendix A. The Conservation Area Appraisal sets out the special qualities of the area to be designated.
+The Management Plan sets out how the conservation area can be improved along with local priorities for enhancements. - 2.8.
+Consultation has been carried out in accordance with the requirements set out in the Legislation from 20th January and 3rd March 2025.
+A summary of responses received as part of the public consultation are set out in Appendix B.